metrorailings/OwlBlog/content/posts/2022-week-5-insights.md

 So possible the worst defense in the league traveling on the road a second time, it shouldn't be surprising to see the Saints produce some offense here.
 What surprises me is how sloppy Seattle has been played.
 I mean...it's been embarrassingly sloppy.

 Taysom Hill was damn near unstoppable.
 Apparently, the man alone makes all the difference in the world, more than Geno Smith playing at a higher level.
 The Seahawks were helpless to stop him.

+***

+## Cowboys @ Rams

+Not sure why Kellen Moore is opting to spread the receivers out and pass the ball exclusively, especially when the Rams have shown themselves susceptible to power runs.